Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Introduction

+In \cite{CDR}, Costa et al. were able to show that $12K_{1}^{\perp}$ is a modified scalar curvature as well as $Y_1^\perp(M^4, [g]),$ defined by is a {\it modified Yamabe constant}, where $[g]$ denotes the conformal class of $g.$ Thus, we conclude that is its {\it modified Yamabe invariant}.
+In particular, we have $Y_1^{\perp}(M)\leq Y(M),$ where $Y(M)$ denotes the standard Yamabe invariant of $M^4.$ We further notice that:
-Here, we use the notion of biorthogonal curvature (see also Eq. (\ref{[1.6]}) in Section \ref{prel}) to define a minimal volume invariant of $M^4$ by setting

-The key ingredient here that should be emphasized is that $\frac{1}{2}\big(K_1^\perp+\frac{s}{12}\big)$ is a modified scalar curvature; see \cite{CDR} and \cite{Itoh}.
-This fact plays a fundamental role in the proof of our first result.
-In particular, we consider $Y_{K_{1}^{\perp},s}(M)$ to be its corresponding modified Yamabe invariant.
-With these notations in mind and motivated by remarkable ideas drawn by Gursky \cite{Gursky1} and LeBrun \cite{LeBrun} we are in position to state our first result, which can be compared with Theorem \ref{thLeBrun}.
+In this article, mainly motivated by outstanding ideas outlined by Gursky \cite{Gursky1} and LeBrun \cite{LeBrun}, we use the notion of biorthogonal (sectional) curvature (see also Eq. (\ref{[1.6]}) in Section \ref{prel}) to define a minimal volume invariant of $M^4$ by setting The key ingredient here that should be emphasized is that $\frac{1}{2}\big(K_1^\perp+\frac{s}{12}\big)$ is a modified scalar curvature (cf. \cite{CDR} and \cite{Itoh}).
+This fact plays a crucial role in the proof of our first result.
+For what follows, we set $Y_{K_{1}^{\perp},s}(M)$ to be its corresponding modified Yamabe invariant.

+After these preliminary remarks we may state our first result, which can be compared with Theorem \ref{thLeBrun} by LeBrun.